qodo-ai/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 - `<ORG_NAME>/<REPO_NAME>#<ISSUE_NUMBER>`

 Since Qodo Merge is integrated with GitHub, it doesn't require any additional configuration to fetch GitHub issues.

+## Azure DevOps Integration

+Qodo Merge can automatically fetch Azure DevOps work item details for your PRs, providing extra context during code review.

+### How it works

+- Qodo Merge detects Azure DevOps work items linked to the PR.
+- It fetches the work item's title, description, acceptance criteria, and tags.
+- This information is used to enhance code analysis and review.

+!!! note "No Extra Configuration Needed"
+    Qodo Merge is natively integrated with Azure DevOps.
+No additional setup is required to fetch work item details.

 ## Jira Integration 💎